-.
-3.2.10.
-Lapsed offers.
+- 3.2.8 Acceptance by the applicant.
+After receiving an offer of admission, the applicant must accept it by the date stipulated in the letter, which will be about five weeks following the date of the letter.
+If the applicant accepts the offer of admission, she or he may also be required by the college of registration to remit a non-refundable confirmation deposit.
+This deposit will be applied to the tuition fees charged for the student's first term of studies. - 3.2.9 Deferral of matriculation.
+Applicants offered admission into the degree program may not defer matriculation (i.e. initial registration).
+Applicants desiring to pursue studies in a subsequent year must apply again for admission into the program. - 3.2.10 Lapsed offers.
 Where an applicant fails to respond to an offer of admission by the date stipulated (3.2.8), or without notice fails to register at the time stated in the offer of admission, or, in the case of a deferral, fails to signify or reaffirm an intention to register (3.2.9), the offer of admission lapses.
 The applicant may by letter request a renewed offer of admission.
 The letter will be treated as a new application for admission.
-Documentation which is still current and on file does not need to be replaced or re-submitted.
+Documentation that is still current and on file does not need to be replaced or re-submitted.